Go-op: Light rail

 One of the company's original aims was to look at developing links into existing mainline rail routes, by developing light rail services on existing branch lines.
 Routes in and around Yeovil, Oxford and Weymouth were considered, but rejected due to the technical difficulty of turning the routes into viable public transport links.

 The co-operative had planned to operate a 'trial' service at some time during early 2011, from Medstead & Four Marks to Alton, over part of the Mid-Hants Railway.
 The shuttle services, branded as Go-op Mid-Hants Link, and utilising rolling stock from Parry People Movers, would connect with South West Trains main line services to Farnham, Woking and Alton.
 Five trains were scheduled in each direction, with morning trains from Medstead & Four Marks to Alton and evening trains from Alton back to Medstead & Four Marks.
 The trial was to be run in conjunction with Hampshire County Council and East Hants District Council.
 Technical issues with the Parry People Mover caused the trial to be postponed and it has yet to take place.

 Another line considered was the Ludgershall branch, near Andover on the border between Wiltshire and Hampshire.
 The line south of the former station in the town remains open for freight traffic, namely the delivery of MOD equipment to Salisbury Plain.

 Over time, the company hopes to establish shuttle bus services, car clubs and bike hire to improve links with the rail network.

 Second proposal

-In 2016, Go-op lodged an application with the Office of Rail and Road to operate a service between Taunton and Swindon, via Castle Cary, Bruton, Frome, Westbury, Trowbridge, Melksham and Chippenham.
+In 2016, Go-op lodged an application with the Office of Rail and Road (ORR) to operate a service between Taunton and Swindon, via Castle Cary, Bruton, Frome, Westbury, Trowbridge, Melksham and Chippenham.
 The company initially proposed to operate Class 185s before purchasing a fleet of Class 195s.
 A revised plan in June 2016 proposed services from 2019 between Taunton and Nuneaton, via Swindon and Oxford.